cozmo/gandalf.js/readme.md

 #gandalf.js
 “These forms shall not pass!”

-#Dead simple form validation library
+#Dead simple declarative form validation library
 gandalf.js was designed to do one thing and one thing only - Make sure the values in your inputs are what you need them to be.
 It makes no assumptions about the setup of the inputs.
 It takes a set of inputs, runs the defined validators against them, and calls a callback with the results.
 This allows for extreme flexibility in how you set up your forms.

 ##Features